ZonWin/VulnFlanker-Public/README_EN.md

 ## Security Boundary

-- Do not expose the console API, Agent Ingress, PostgreSQL, or Redis directly to the public internet.
+- It is not recommended to expose the console API, Agent Ingress, PostgreSQL, or Redis directly to the public internet.
 - Put HTTPS, authentication boundaries, network access control, and monitoring in front of any shared deployment.
 - Rotate all example passwords, webhook tokens, Redis passwords, bootstrap passwords, Agent secrets, and AI encryption keys.
-- Set secure cookies behind HTTPS by enabling `VULNFLANKER_SESSION_COOKIE_SECURE=true`.
+- **Set secure cookies behind HTTPS by enabling `VULNFLANKER_SESSION_COOKIE_SECURE=true`.**
 - Agent Bearer Secret authentication exists, but HMAC replay protection and secret rotation are future hardening items.
 - Current verification tasks are read-only.
-Automatic remediation and intrusive proof-of-concept execution are intentionally out of scope for v0.1.
+Automatic remediation and intrusive proof-of-concept execution are intentionally out of scope.

 See [`Documents/SECURITY_EN.md`](Documents/SECURITY_EN.md) for vulnerability reporting guidance.